nrfconnect/sdk-nrf/doc/nrf/security/tfm.rst

 TF-M requires that secure and non-secure partition addresses must be aligned to the flash region size :kconfig:option:`CONFIG_NRF_TRUSTZONE_FLASH_REGION_SIZE`.
 |NCS| ensures that they in fact are aligned and comply with the TF-M requirements.

-In nRF53 and nRF91 series TF-M uses the SPU to enforce the security policy between the partitions, so the :kconfig:option:`CONFIG_NRF_TRUSTZONE_FLASH_REGION_SIZE` is set to the SPU flash region size.
+On nRF53 and nRF91 Series devices, TF-M uses the SPU to enforce the security policy between the partitions, so the :kconfig:option:`CONFIG_NRF_TRUSTZONE_FLASH_REGION_SIZE` is set to the SPU flash region size.
-In nRF54L15 TF-M uses the MPC to enforce the security policy between the partitions, so the :kconfig:option:`CONFIG_NRF_TRUSTZONE_FLASH_REGION_SIZE` is set to the MPC region size.
+On nRF54L15 devices, TF-M uses the MPC to enforce the security policy between the partitions, so the :kconfig:option:`CONFIG_NRF_TRUSTZONE_FLASH_REGION_SIZE` is set to the MPC region size.

 When the :ref:`partition_manager` is enabled, it will take into consideration the alignment requirements.
 But when the static partitions are used, the user is responsible for following the alignment requirements.